The Linear Programming Approach to Reach-Avoid Problems for Markov Decision Processes: Numerical case studies

-We cast the problem of driving the race car through a tight corner without reaching obstacles as a stochastic reach-avoid problem.
-The setup is similar to the one in Section \ref{sec:origin_constr} with the crucial difference that the system is highly nonlinear and the MiQP method used before is not applicable without suitable linearization.
-On the contrary, the developed ADP technique can be readily applied to this problem once the input data and design parameters of Algorithm \ref{algo:vfalgo} are fixed.
-We consider a horizon of $T=6$ and a sampling time of $0.08$ seconds.
-The safe region on the spatial dimensions is defined as $\parens*{K^\prime_1\times K^\prime_2 }\setminus A$ where $A\subset \mathbb{R}^2$ denotes the obstacle set that has to be avoided by the moving car, see Figures \ref{fig:car_setup_pic}, \ref{fig:car_setup}.
-The full safe set is then defined as $K^\prime=\parens*{\parens*{K^\prime_{1}\times K^\prime_{2}}\setminus A} \times K^\prime_3\times K^\prime_4\times K^\prime_5\times K^\prime_6$ where $K^\prime_3,K^\prime_4,K^\prime_5,K^\prime_6$ describe the physical limitations of the model car (see Table \ref{tab:state_limits}).
-Similarly, the target region for the spatial dimensions is denoted by $K_1\times K_2$ and corresponds to the end of the turn - Figure \ref{fig:car_setup}.
-The full target set is then defined as $K=K_1\times K_2\times K^\prime_3\times K^\prime_4\times K^\prime_5\times K^\prime_6$ which contains all states $x\in K^\prime$ for which $(x_1,x_2) \in K_1\times K_2$.
-We use a total of 2000 GRBF elements for each approximation step with centers and variances sampled according to uniform measures supported on $\bar{\Xs}$ and the hyper-rectangle defined by the product of intervals in the rows of Table \ref{tab:state_limits} respectively.
-As in Sections \ref{sec:origin_lqg} and \ref{sec:origin_constr}, we use a uniform state-relevance measure and a uniform sampling measure to construct each one of the finite linear programs in Algorithm \ref{algo:vfalgo}.
-All violation and confidence levels are chosen to be $\eps_k=0.2$ and $1-\beta_k=0.99$ respectively for $k=\{0,\dots,5\}$.
-Having fixed all design parameters we implement the steps of Algorithm \ref{algo:vfalgo} and compute a sequence of approximate value functions.
-To evaluate the quality of the approximations we initialized the car at two different initial states
+We used 2000 GRBFs for each approximation step with centers and variances sampled according to uniform measures supported on $\bar{\Xs}$ and on the hyper-rectangle defined by the product of intervals in the rows of Table \ref{tab:state_limits}, respectively.
+We used a uniform state-relevance measure and a uniform sampling measure to construct each one of the finite linear programs in Algorithm \ref{algo:vfalgo}.
+All violation and confidence levels were chosen to be $\eps_k=0.2$ and $1-\beta_k=0.99$ respectively for $k=\{0,\dots,5\}$.
+We then implemented the steps of Algorithm \ref{algo:vfalgo} and compute a sequence of approximate value functions.